 The road trip now continues with the third and final part.
 It’s time to discover the Northeast region of the US on the San Francisco to New York drive.

-A great region to visit in the US is the Northeast.
-And it’s probably the greatest possible contrast to the Wild West section of this road trip route.
+And America’s Northeast is probably probably the greatest possible contrast to the Wild West section of the road trip.

-This section includes Upstate New York stops at Niagara Falls and Corning.
+This part includes Upstate New York stops at Niagara Falls and Corning.
 Then the road trip continues through Pennsylvania and New Jersey to reach the final destination of the itinerary, New York City.

 A. The power of Niagara Falls, New York/Ontario